lrnq/ibbsc/README.md

 `conda activate ibbsc`

 ## Usage
-The section below assume that `python` is linked to the correct version (it will be inside the Conda enviroment).
+The section below assumes that `python` is linked to the correct version (it will be inside the Conda enviroment).
 ```
 Usage:
     cd ibbsc